VKCOM/nocolor/docs/introducing_colors.md

 VKApi\Handlers VKDesktop\Templates: using UI from api is strange
 ```

-Functions and classes are not auto-colored with namespaces: you still need to append the `@color` above the exact you want.
+Classes are not auto-colored with namespaces: you still need to append `@color` above the exact you want.
+Why?
+Mostly not to slow down analysis speed: when a full call graph is colored, a combinatorial explosion of different colored paths occurs.
+A suggestion is to **colorize only those classes you really want to check**.
+Typically, 99% of classes/functions are supposed to be left transparent.

 <p><br></p>